-As representative of Lux in Saudi Arabia, since July 2011, FMS is currently ensuring approvals for Lux devices to Saudi Arabian FDA standards which will ensure that devices can be marketed in Saudi Arabia.
+As Lux's representative in Saudi Arabia, since July 2011, the Group is currently ensuring approvals for Lux devices to Saudi Arabian FDA standards which will ensure that devices can be marketed in Saudi Arabia.
 Opening this important market, a leader in the region would be an important step for Lux.
 Hair removal is in strong demand in Islamic countries where it is linked to religious observance.

-A demonstration device has also been purchased by Al Kadi group which is another major Saudi group, so Lux has two potential distributors when approvals are finalised.
+A demonstration device has also been purchased by another major Saudi group, so Lux has two potential distributors when approvals are finalised.

-2.2.3.2 Skin M.D. - South-East Asia distribution
+2.2.3.2 South-East Asia distribution